openshift/openshift-pep/openshift-pep-006.md

 1. Application is stopped
 1. The cartridge's `pre-repo-archive` command is invoked
 1. A new deployment directory `app-deployments/$date_$time` is created with `repo` and `dependencies` subdirectories
-1. All dependencies from the active deployment (app-root/runtime/dependencies) are copied to `app-deployments/$date_$time/dependencies`
+1. All dependencies from the active deployment (app-root/runtime/dependencies) are copied (or moved if keep_deployments == 1) to `app-deployments/$date_$time/dependencies`
+1. Starting with the oldest deployment, previous deployments are removed until the number of deployments in app-deployments <= the value of keep_deployments (if necessary)
 1. The contents of the git repo for the current deployment branch are unpacked into `app-deployments/$date_$time/repo`
 1. A build is performed
     1. The cartridge's `pre_build` command is invoked